Bicyclist & Pedestrian Facility Terminology

 CRTPO Local Bicycle & Pedestrian Project Costs

-On Tuesday, October 18th, CRTPO hosted a Bicycle & Pedestrian Project Costs Panel Discussion at the Charlotte-Mecklenburg Government Center, bringing experienced bicycle & pedestrian professionals together from around the region and state.
+In October 2016, CRTPO hosted a Bicycle & Pedestrian Project Costs Panel Discussion at the Charlotte-Mecklenburg Government Center, bringing experienced bicycle & pedestrian professionals together from around the region and state.
 Panel members from the City of Charlotte, Mecklenburg County, Alta Planning + Design, and NCDOT Local Programs shared actual costs and experiences with implementing projects, and fielded questions from current and potential local project managers.

 The event was intended to help staff across the region better anticipate costs and challenges involved with implementing bicycle & pedestrian projects.
 A compilation of presentations made during the discussion can be found here.